 The calculation of the electronic wavefunctions of inner-shell-excited molecules imposes a great challenge and demands complex ab initio methodologies, such as Generalized Valence Bond.

 Young-type interference in inner-shell excitations

-The figure bellow shows that the GOS oscillations have the same origin as Young oscillations.
-This implies that the scattered electron behaves as a wave during its interaction with the molecule, as it does when it is is propagated through a double slit.
+The figure below shows that the GOS oscillations have the same origin as Young oscillations.
+This implies that the scattered electron behaves as a wave during its interaction with the molecule, as it does when it is propagated through a double slit.